LalaIAm/tarot-cline/memory-bank/progress.md

 - ✅ Added tests for dashboard integration
 - ✅ Created authentication tests
 - ✅ Added scripts to package.json for running different test categories
+- ✅ Created getByData custom command for standardized element selection
+- ✅ Added data-test attributes to React components
+- ✅ Updated test files to use the getByData custom command
+- ✅ Created comprehensive README for the Cypress testing framework
+- ✅ Committed and pushed all testing improvements to the repository
 - 🔄 Running tests to identify bugs or issues
 - 🔄 Fixing any discovered bugs or edge cases